Ignisolver/Effective-floats-storing/structures_benchmark/README.md

 - bson
 - bson with only values
 - binary (packed with python struct module)
-- and compressed all above
-To run benchmark navigate in your shell to 'structures_benchmark folder and run:
+- and compressed all above (you can set compression level) To run benchmark navigate in your shell to 'structures_benchmark folder and run:
 ```shell
 pip install -r requirements.txt